 Conclusion – so The Suited Label “shiok” or not?

 All in all, I like my new suit from The Suited Label.
-The fit is good – everything drapes well – while the green Reda fabric is simply stunning.
+The fit is good – everything drapes well – while the green Reda fabric is stunning.
 The workmanship is good too, and there’s ample attention to detail.
 While the cut may not be my personal favourite, it’s executed well, and I’m happy to add an Italian/Korean-esque suit to my wardrobe – it’s certainly something different.
-At just $799 for the reviewed Reda suit and shirt, I believe it’s great value for money.
-For context, that’s already cheaper than a tailored suit from Benjamin Barker.
+At just $999 for the reviewed Reda suit and shirt, I believe it’s good value for money.

 Those interested in tailoring with The Suited Label can make an appointment with them via Whatsapp at 8757 8152.
-Just for my readers, The Suited Label is offering a free shirt (worth $89) with any suit purchase.
-This offer is stackable on any in-house promotions they run, including the current $299 2-piece suit promotion for March.
+Just for my readers, The Suited Label is offering a free shirt with a minimum purchase of $599.
 Simply quote “WAHSOSHIOK” while making your appointment, or show this article in-store.
-This means that readers will be able to tailor a half-canvassed 2-piece suit and shirt for just $299, or a half-canvassed “branded” European fabric 2-piece suit and shirt for just $799 – making it arguably the best deal in town.

 View The Suited Label’s website here.